-I am constantly surprised with some of the comments that are made to me by, or potential, swimming pool owners and real estate agents.
+I am constantly surprised by some of the comments that are made to me by swimming pool owners and real estate agents.

 Myth #1 – Swimming pools do not add value to a home when selling